Overall Score 7.0 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-Active noise cancellation utilises advanced technology to actively cancel noise.
-How it works, it listens to the sound pattern outside and inside the earbud and then generates a mirror signal to counter it.
-Simply put, it's like taking +1 (noise) then adding -1 (inverted noise) giving 0 resulting in a reduced level of noise.
+Both Sony LinkBuds S and JBL Wave Buds have stereo speakers Active noise cancellation makes use of more advanced kind of tech to actively cancel noise.
+How it works, it listens to the sound pattern of incoming noise and generates a mirror signal to counter it.
+Simply put, it's like having +1 (noise) and producing -1 (inverted noise) giving 0 hence "diluting" the noise.

-Sony LinkBuds S too have ANC making either of the devices ideal for plane rides and rush hour commutes.
-The JBL Wave Buds and Sony LinkBuds S operate with different noise cancellation modes, pick the setting that suits your travel or that enhances your chill time.
+JBL Wave Buds have Active Noise Cancellation allowing you to listen at lower volume levels, good for your ears since you don't need to crank up the device volume to outcompete background noise.
+The Sony LinkBuds S too have ANC which makes both earbuds ideal for plane rides and rush hour commutes.
+The JBL Wave Buds and Sony LinkBuds S operate with different noise cancellation types, pick the setting that you prefer for travel or that suites your chill time.

 Sony LinkBuds S driver unit is 5mm in diameter,